At The Knowledge Exchange, we believe that quality education is a right, not a privilege.

 Our country has a system of minimal financial support, which strongly favors families that already have the means to provide, and ostracizes the families that don’t.
 All of us at The Knowledge Exchange refuse to stand by idly.
 We are a group of concerned professionals who recognize that high quality education is oftentimes reserved only to those with the financial means to afford it.
 Too often, students are forced into unfair circumstances due to no faults of their own.
 This is a fundamental travesty that has plagued this country for far too long.

 We believe everyone is entitled to a high quality education, regardless of background.
 We provide affordable tutoring and lesson plans at a mere fraction of what for-profit corporations charge.
 We also offer scholarships to our students, encouraging college enrollment and school retention.
 Our instructors are driven with a mission to serve, and they have the experience needed to tackle any challenges a student will face.

 At The Knowledge Exchange, we believe community is everything.
 This is why in addition to tutoring and seminars/workshops, we also frequently have volunteer events where we encourage both teachers and students to attend together.
 From our experience, we believe that students learn better and more effectively when they have a personal connection with their teachers: and we believe that this relationship is best fostered via working together in community service.

 To keep the cost of our service as low as possible and to remain true to our grassroots values, we are 100% public funded.
 We survive on donations from the public who share our sentiments and believe in our mission.
-Education inequality has been and always will be a stubborn problem; but all of us at TKE believes that it can be defeated if we, as a community, come together to create a more just, kinder, and more educated society.
+Education inequality has been and always will be a stubborn problem; but all of us at TKE believe that it can be defeated if we, as a community, come together to create a more just, kinder, and educated society.